rackerlabs/otter/docbook/rst/cloud-autoscale/dev-guide/additional-resources.rst

 -  To learn about working with Rackspace services through the Rackspace Cloud Control Panel, visit the `Rackspace Knowledge Center`_.

--  To see all the Rackspace API operations in one place, see the `api.rackspace.com`_.
+-  To view all the Rackspace API operations in one place, go to `api.rackspace.com`_.
 Use the links on the left to see the different product API references.